PraiseXI/AntiSpamPRLabeler/README.md

 This action requires the `GITHUB_TOKEN` with permissions to fetch PRs and add labels and comments.
 The action uses this token to authenticate API requests, ensuring secure and permissioned interactions with your repository.

+### Workflow Permissions

+To enable the AntiSpamPRLabeler action to label and comment on pull requests, you must grant it the necessary permissions:

+- Go to your repository's **Settings**.
+- Click on **Actions** in the sidebar.
+- Choose **General**.
+- In the **Workflow permissions** section, select **Read and write permissions**.

+These steps ensure the action has the access it needs to perform its tasks.

 ## Usage

 To incorporate this action into your workflow, add the following step to your GitHub Actions workflow file (e.g., `.github/workflows/antispam-pr-labeler.yml`):